sami-ka/scorepyo/_sources/autoapi/scorepyo/binarizers/index.rst

 .. autoapisummary::

-   scorepyo.preprocessing.AutoBinarizer
+   scorepyo.binarizers.BinarizerProtocol
+   scorepyo.binarizers.EBMBinarizer

+.. py:class:: BinarizerProtocol

+   Bases: :py:obj:`Protocol`

+   Protocol to respect for future and custom binarizer

+   .. py:method:: fit(X, y, *args, **kwargs)

+   .. py:method:: transform(X, **kwargs) -> pandas.DataFrame

+   .. py:method:: get_info() -> pandas.DataFrame

-.. py:class:: AutoBinarizer(max_number_binaries_by_features: int = 2, keep_negative: bool = True)
+.. py:class:: EBMBinarizer(max_number_binaries_by_features: int = 2, keep_negative: bool = True)

-   Class for automatic feature binarizer.
+   Class for automatic feature binarizer based on EBM.

    This class uses Explainable Boosting Machine (EBM) that are part of the General Additive Model (GAM) family.
    EBM will compute for each feature a tree.
 The final prediction will be made by summing up the tree value for each feature.